 - if your visit involves meeting an MLA, prepare questions about the work of an MLA and issues that interest you.

-The video below explains what first time visitors can expect to see during their visit to Parliament Buildings and includes information about:
+The video below 'Access to Parliament Buildings' explains what first time visitors can expect during their visit to Parliament Buildings and includes information about:

 - accessing the estate